JosephLai241/URS/docs/Error Messages.md

        \ \_\
         \/_/

-This message is displayed if you enter invalid API credentials.
+This message is displayed if you enter invalid API credentials or if you are not connected to the internet.
 Recheck `Credentials.py` to make sure the `API` dictionary's values are correct.

      __
     /\ \